Direct links to:

-Switzerland is showing solidarity and grants exemptions to Ukrainian citizens who do not have a biometric travel document and visa, unless there are compelling reasons in an individual case for refusing entry.
+Switzerland allows Ukrainian citizens who wish to seek temporary protection in Switzerland to enter the country without a biometric travel document and without a visa, unless there are compelling in an individual case for refusing.

 For persons who are outside the Schengen area, the normal rules of entry apply.
 Further information on entering Switzerland is available from the local Swiss representation.

 The normal rules of entry (i.e. a visa requirement for persons without a biometric passport or with gainful employment) also apply to persons entering Switzerland for another purpose of stay (e.g. tourism, visit, work, study).